-The HiperPFS-4 family are variable switching frequency boost PFC devices.
-It employs a constant amp-second on-time and constant volt-second off-time control algorithm.
+The HiperPFS-3 is a variable switching frequency boost PFC solution.
+More specifically, it employs a constant amp-second on-time and constant volt-second off-time control algorithm.
 This algorithm is used to regulate the output voltage and shape the input current to comply with regulatory harmonic current limits (high power factor).
 Integrating the switch current and controlling it to have a constant amp-sec product over the on-time of the switch allows the average input current to follow the input voltage.
-Integrating the difference between the output and input voltage maintains a constant volt-second balance dictated by the electro-magnetic properties of the boost inductor and thus regulates the output voltage and power.
+Integrating the difference between the output and input voltage maintains a constant voltsecond balance dictated by the electro-magnetic properties of the boost inductor and thus regulates the output voltage and power.

-More specifically, the control technique sets constant volt-seconds for the off-time ( $t{\text{OFF}}$ ).
-The off-time is controlled such that:
+More specifically, the control technique sets constant volt-seconds for the off-time (tOFF).
+The off-time is controlled such that: $(V_O-V{\it IN})\times t{\it OFF}=K_1$